mervekrblt/react-movie-app/README.md

  <img width="500px" height="500px" src="./public/logo.svg" alt="I designed the logo with little inspiration"/>
  <h2 align="center">Metflix Project</h2>
 </p>
-If you can't decide which movie to watch, this is the right place to choose.
-You can see week/today trending movies.
-You can filter and sort movies based on your movie taste.
-Also, add the movie to your favorite list/ bookmark the movie to the seen list.
+If you cannot decide which movie to watch this night, you are in the right place Welcome to Metflix! :popcorn: You can view the weekly and daily trends on the main page, and you can easily filter and sort according to your movie taste.
+Furthermore, don't forget to add the ones that interest you to the favorite list:heart: and check your bookmarks:bookmark: later.

 ## You shall not pass without username and password